 - Check out the Northern-most Legion.

 - Drop in at some of the stores to browse and talk to locals.

 Inuvik enjoys 56 days of 24 hours of daylight (from late June, July and part of August).
 As great as this may sound, there is the month of December when Inuvik has 30 days without sunlight.

-At the day of my arrival in the middle of August it was wet, miserable and cold and 4 degrees Celsius the next morning.
-Make sure to bring warm clothes, no matter what time of year you ‘re visiting.
+The day of my arrival in the middle of August it was wet, miserable and cold and 4 degrees Celsius the next morning.
+Make sure to bring warm clothes, no matter what time of year you’re visiting.

-When I flew to Tuktuyaktuk on the Beaufort Sea a day later, the sun was out with beautiful blue skies and we had reasonable warm temperatures.
+When I took a plane to Tuktuyaktuk on the Beaufort Sea a day later, the sun was out with beautiful blue skies and we had reasonable warm temperatures.

 Places to Stay

 Happy Valley Territorial Campground – 28 sites, 20 with power, nice hot showers and tent platforms.
 Very nice staff.
 Ask them for information about trips to other communities and where to get the cheapest gasoline.